shankar-bhamidi/gaspp/index.md

 <a id="schedule"></a>

 Official announcements/submissions are via **Canvas**.
 This part of the page is the “living” schedule with links (e.g., Dropbox) to slides, notes, and readings.
+If the links below do not work, this [folder link to all the lectures](https://www.dropbox.com/scl/fo/q1swubljjiyiyo60ha46z/AEcK3fIeshq2FQNJvvxGCxg?rlkey=eyt1o5fl2ev72nibhlso8yzu5&st=trfp2boh&dl=0) should hopefully  be more stable.

 | Date | Topic | Materials |
 |---|---|---|